 French Black Copper Marans

-Black Copper Marans have black feathers with an iridescent green sheen on their bodies with reddish gold (you might call it copper) feathering on the head and down the neck, they have sparse black feathering on their legs.
+Black Copper Marans have black feathers with an iridescent green sheen on their bodies with reddish gold (you might call it copper) feathering on the head and down the neck, and they have sparse black feathering on their legs.

 French Cuckoo Marans